mcanthony/ACAP25/README.md

 ## Limitations
 ACAP25 has only been tested on a USRP B100 but it will likely work for other USRP Bus Series SDRs without modification.
-To add support for your favorite SDR implement `TunableSamplesSourceProvider.java' and extend `TunableSamplesSource.java`.
+To add support for your favorite SDR implement `TunableSamplesSourceProvider.java` and extend `TunableSamplesSource.java`.
 ACAP25 cannot demodulate C4FM signals, only CQPSK for now.